shari4ov/golang-enum/README.md

 # golang-enum

-Repository shows example to implement enums in golang
+The repository shows examples of how to implement enums in Golang using interfaces and typed variables.